LIV Golf Format

 The grand old game – supercharged

-The LIV Golf League is serving up even more high-octane action through 2025, with the sport’s biggest personalities showcasing their skills on the world stage.
+The LIV Golf League is serving up even more high-octane action through 2026 and beyond, with the sport’s biggest personalities showcasing their skills on the world stage.
 Here’s how it works.

 An Innovative Approach